GUMBOOT FRIDAY

 How do I register my event?

-To let us know about your fundraising plans, join the Gumboot Army here.
+To let us know about your fundraising plans, register your event here.
 Thank you again for your support, let's #GUMBOOTUPNZ!

 How do I donate?